daverix/slingerORM/README.md

 Basic usage
 ----------

-The bare minimum that is needed for SlingerORM to work is an entity and an interface written by you:
+The bare minimum that is needed for SlingerORM to work is an entity written by you:

     @DatabaseEntity
     public class ExampleEntity {